WING-NUS/SciAssist/docs/source/Usage.rst

 General overview
 '''''''''''''''''''''''''''

-SciAssist provides parsers to make it simple to use any provided model for inference on various tasks.
+SciAssist provides apis to make it simple to use any provided model for inference on various tasks.

-Each task is associated with a parser, and the parser automatically loads a default model capable of inference for your task.
+And they will automatically load a default model capable of inference for your task.
+To do inference on a task, you can:

 1. Start by creating a task-specific parser.
 Taking ``reference string parsing`` as example: